upkie/upkie/README.md

 Connect a USB controller to move the robot around. 🎮

 There is no dependency to install on Linux thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python controller in one go.
 (This will take a while the first time.)
-The syntax is the same to deploy to the Raspberry Pi of the living-room version of the robot.
+The syntax is the same to deploy to the Raspberry Pi on the robot.

-## Contents

-The code is organized into *spines*, which communicate with the simulator (Bullet) or actuators (pi3hat) using the [Vulp](https://github.com/tasts-robots/vulp) C++ library, and *agents*, the main programs that implement behaviors in Python.
+The code is organized into *spines*, which communicate with the simulator or actuators using the [Vulp](https://github.com/tasts-robots/vulp) C++ library, and *agents*, the main programs that implement behaviors in Python.

-### Agents
+## Agents

-#### 🔵 Blue balancer
+### 🔵 Blue balancer

 A 200 Hz agent designed to check out Upkie's physical capabilities.
 It is repeatable, and a good entry point for newcomers.
 It balances the robot using PID feedback from the head's pitch and wheel odometry to wheel velocities, plus a feedforward [non-minimum phase trick](https://github.com/tasts-robots/upkie_locomotion/blob/55a331c6a6a165761a85087b7bea35d1403a6cf9/agents/blue_balancer/wheel_balancer.py#L368) for smoother transitions from standing to rolling.
 An analytical inverse kinematics is also plugged in for crouching and standing up.
 (It is connected to the D-pad of the USB controller if one is found.)

-#### 🟣 Pink balancer
+### 🟣 Pink balancer

 Same as the Blue balancer, but inverse kinematics is computed by [Pink](https://github.com/tasts-robots/pink) rather than with a model-specific analytical solution.
 This is the controller that runs in the [first](https://www.youtube.com/shorts/8b36XcCgh7s) [two](https://www.youtube.com/watch?v=NO_TkHGS0wQ) videos of Upkie.

-### Observers
+## Observers

 <img src="https://tasts-robots.org/doc/upkie_locomotion/observers.png" align="right">